JanaSperschneider/LOCALIZER/README.md

 All training and evaluation data can be found [here](http://localizer.csiro.au/data.html).

 #### Installing LOCALIZER
 LOCALIZER has been written in Python and uses pepstats from the EMBOSS software and the WEKA 3.6 software.
-It also requires that you have Perl and BioPython installed. **LOCALIZER from version 1.0.5 inclusive uses Python 3.**
+It also requires that you have Perl installed. **LOCALIZER from version 1.0.5 inclusive uses Python 3.**

 To get LOCALIZER to work on your local machine, you need to install the EMBOSS and WEKA softwares from source.
 Both are already provided in the LOCALIZER distribution to ensure that compatible versions are used.